tnscorcoran/light-4-j-plugin-wrapper/README.md

 3. Prepare your 3scale account.
 As discussed in the [Blog](http://middlewareblog.redhat.com/2017/07/25/low-latency-api-management-for-microservices-framework-light-4-j-with-red-hat-3scale/) in this example, we use 4 Microservices represented by 4 light-4-j components in this repo: swagger-light-java-a, swagger-light-java-b etc. These 4 Microservices are represented by 4 3scale Services.
 	3.1 Add 4 3scale Services. ![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/1-3scaleServices.png)
 	Your first service will already exist with the name *API*.
-Edit it, choose Definition and change its name to Service A. System is *api* and is not editable.
+Open it, choose Definition, Edit it and change its name to Service A. System is *api* and is not editable.
 	For your remaining 3 Services, choose Create Service.
 Give each one a system name like *service-b* and a name like *Service B*, repeating for C and D.
 	3.2 Setup & Remove your 3scale Default Application Plans.
 Open each Service and click on Publish Application Plans.
 	![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/2-Applications-PlansLink.png)